 Average MPG: 65.7mpg

 As an advertisement for the small SUV class, it’s hard to find a better poster child than the Peugeot 2008.
-Good looks are backed up by fine details on the outside and inside, and it also has plenty of practicality to make it a sound family choice.
+Good looks are backed up by fine details on the outside and inside, and it also has enough practicality to make it a sound family choice.

 For those covering more miles than most, the 1.5-litre BlueHDi 100 turbodiesel engine is a sound bet.
 It gives petrol rivals such as the Kia Stonic, Skoda Kamiq and Renault Captur a hard time thanks to its 65.7mpg potential.
 A smooth ride is complemented by nimble handling and excellent refinement.
 The downside is that the diesel is now only available as a used car, but it’s nonetheless worth checking out.